Zepbound or Wegovy. Same goal, different drug.

 - Weight loss is the primary goal and you want the biggest drop.
 47% more weight loss in head-to-head.

 - You have moderate-to-severe obstructive sleep apnea plus obesity.
-Only Zepbound has the OSA label.
+Only Zepbound has the OSA label, and that label is what unlocks Medicare Part D coverage.

 - You have already tried semaglutide and plateaued.
 Switching to tirzepatide is a standard playbook: see switching from semaglutide to tirzepatide.